Chaloemsak1010/FinalProjectMobileApp_2024/README.md

 - **bcrypt**: Encrypts user passwords to enhance security.
 - **multer**: Handles image uploads.
 Images are converted to Base64 format for communication with the front-end.

+## Back-End File Structure
+- **app.js**: The core file where the Express app is initialized and routes are set up.
+- **authentication.js**: Includes functionality for JWT-based authentication and password hashing using Bcrypt.
+- **db.js**: Contains the configuration and queries for connecting to the MySQL database.
+- **final-mobile_database.sql**: SQL file that contains the database schema and sample data for initializing the application.
+- **uploaderFile.js**: Implements image uploading using Multer and converts images to Base64 for communication with the front-end.
+- **images/DataBase_Design.png**: A visual representation of the database schema to aid in understanding the database structure.

 ---